Frequently asked questions

 error when Fire Opal tries to authenticate?

 This error may occur if you are using a web-based development environment, such as Google Colab or JupyterLab, which are incompatible with Fire Opal's browser-based authentication.
+To avoid this error, authenticate using an API key.

 Why am I getting an error message that I have reached the maximum number of API limits per day?

-The Free Plan has a limit of 20 calls per user per day.
+The Free Plan has a limit of 10 calls per user per day.
 To increase your limit, please contact Q-CTRL.

 Where should I reach out if I have additional questions?

-Join the Q-CTRL Discord server to get in contact directly with the team regarding questions or product feedback!
+Additionally, you may join the Q-CTRL Discord server to get in contact directly with the team regarding questions or product feedback!